 Learn to Live with Meaning in COVID Times

-Sitting at home or in your dorm room feeling like life has come to a screeching halt?
+Description: Sitting at home feeling like life has come to a screeching halt?
 Unsure of how to find any kind of purpose, meaning, or vitality in life right now?
-Using a research-supported approach, this 8-week group can help you clarify how you want to live your life during these uncertain times, find ways to commit yourself to these values, and deal with barriers and distractions in healthy ways.
-This is for college age and young adults and is based on the theory of Acceptance and Commitment Therapy (ACT).
-Each session will be approximately 50 minutes long.
+Using a research-supported approach, this group can help you clarify how you want to live your life, find ways to dedicate yourself to these values, and deal with barriers and distractions in healthy ways.
+This group is for young to middle-aged adults and is based on the theory of Acceptance and Commitment Therapy (ACT).
 Led by pre-licensed clinical psychologist, Sean Flannery.
-Inquiries please email Sean at: email@example.com or call (434) 202-4080.
+Inquiries please email Sean at: firstname.lastname@example.org.

 5-10 minutes: Intro, mindfulness exercise